-Zechariah 11:9 A Preterist Commentary: The Cannibal and the War with Rome . . .
+A Covenant Eschatology Exposition and Commentary of Zechariah 11:9: The Cannibal and the War with Rome . . .

 10 Then I took my staff called Favor and broke it, revoking the covenant I had made with all the nations.
 11 It was revoked on that day, and so the afflicted of the flock who were watching me knew it was the word of the LORD.
 12 I told them, “If you think it best, give me my pay; but if not, keep it.”
 So they paid me thirty pieces of silver.
 13 And the LORD said to me, “Throw it to the potter”-the handsome price at which they priced me!
 So I took the thirty pieces of silver and threw them into the house of the LORD to the potter.

-Zechariah 11:12-13 A Preterist Commentary: Judas betrayed Jesus for Thirty Pieces of Silver.
+A Preterist Interpretation, Exposition and Commentary of Zechariah 11:12-13: Judas betrayed Jesus for Thirty Pieces of Silver.
 This Money was used to buy a Potter’s Field.